gregoryguillou/terraform-api/docs/GUIDELINES.md

 - Anonymize environment, example animals, colors or simply a key

-## Avoiding resource collision

-- Multiple accounts
-- ${terraform.workspace}
 - How to pass parameters and variable in ways that depend from the workspace ?

-## Building a container

-the interface is
-- -c,
-- -w and
-- -r with branch: or tag: